jsonberry/pentacle/README.md

 You'll need to spin up the `api` project, see below.

 ## API Development
+> 🚨 API development is contingent upon your IP in an inclusion list to pull data from the source

 For local API development spin up the api:
 ```bash
 npm run api:start